 - Social studies

-Keeping Children Safe and Healthy
+Keeping Children Safe and Secure

 The health and safety of the children in our care is of paramount importance and is reflected in our provision and practice.
 This includes: